 They had arrived at the rickety plank bridge passed in silence.
 Just as the mercenary was about to cross, Gloriana halted.

-“Give me a moment to confer with my colleagues,” she said, and turned to speak with Kara, Rahab, and Abby.
+“Give me a moment to confer with my colleagues,” she said, and turned to speak with the others.

 “I think we should send him on his way with his gear,” Gloriana began.
 Kara and Abby looked skeptical.
 Rahab’s expression was neutral.

 Rahab shrugged to indicate the decision was Gloriana’s.
 Abby and Kara deliberated longer, but eventually assented.
-Gloriana approached Orik and returned his sword and shield.
+The oracle approached Orik and returned his sword and shield.
 Abby set his armor down.
 The mercenary looked at Gloriana and his expression brightened.

 “You have my thanks.
 If we pass again it will be as friends,” he said.

-“And it should not be in Sandpoint,” Gloriana finished.
-Orik nodded his understanding and gingerly suited up in his armor, sheathed his sword, took up his shield.
+“And it should not be in Sandpoint,” the oracle finished.
+Orik nodded his understanding and gingerly suited up, sheathed his sword, took up his shield.

-“I hope you find a brighter path,” the oracle offered.
+Gloriana favored him with a smile.
+“I hope you find a brighter path.”

 “Can’t be much darker than this,” came the reply.
 Then the mercenary started across the bridge without looking back and disappeared into the morning wilderness on the mainland.

-The party turned back inside, shutting the palisade gate, and the keep door behind them.
+The party turned back inside, shutting the palisade gate and keep door behind them.

 The privy turned out to have a secret door that hid a chest brimming with treasure: copper, silver, and gold coin in abundance; several leather pouches containing slices of malachite; a fine jade necklace; a gown of brilliant blue silk hemmed in silver cloth; an armored shirt of chain and a masterfully crafted scimitar.